VeruGHub/easyclimate/README.md

 ## Examples

-Obtaining a data frame with daily climatic values for point coordinates:
+To obtain a data frame of daily climatic values for point coordinates:

 ``` r
 library(easyclimate)